marcysutton/gatsby-site/posts/salary-and-career-growth/2019-08-21-salary-career-growth.md

 For a remote developer working from Bellingham for a Silicon Valley company, they were thinking about upcoming performance reviews.
 When would be the right time to negotiate a salary?

-For the Senior Director of Customer Success at a local Bellingham software company, they wanted to talk about salary negotiations, including handling it from the employer/hiring perspective too.
-They mentioned taking a lower salary in exchange for flexibility in working from home.
+For the Senior Director of Customer Success at a local Bellingham software company, she wanted to talk about salary negotiations, including handling it from the employer/hiring perspective.
+She had taken a lower salary in exchange for a flexible schedule and working from home, which was also indicative of the choices people make to work at local companies when there is sometimes higher-paying work elsewhere (or remote).

 Some in attendance wanted to discuss solutions for improving your salary when you’ve been at a company for a while.
 What are some strategies for doing that?